Kakamega Forest: Biodiversity

 Blue monkey climbing in tree at Kakamega Rain Forest.

 The forest lies in the Victoria Basin forest-savanna mosaic ecoregion.
 The forest's flora and fauna include many species associated with the moist forests of the Guineo-Congolian region, which lie further west in the basin of the Congo River.

-Flora found in the park include some of Africa's greatest hard and soft woods: Elgon teak (Olea welwitschii), red stinkwood (Prunus africana), white stinkwood, several varieties of croton, and Aningeria altissima.
+Flora found in the park include some of Africa's greatest hard and soft woods, including Elgon teak (Olea welwitschii), red stinkwood (Prunus africana), white stinkwood, several varieties of croton, and Aningeria altissima.
 There are 380 recorded species of plants.
 This includes 60 species of ferns, 150 species of trees and shrubs, and 170 species of flowering plants including 60 species of orchids with 9 species found only in this forest.

 The forest is famous for its birds.
 367 bird species have been recorded in the forest such as the west African Great blue turaco and black-and-white-casqued hornbill.
 At least 9 birds are not found anywhere else.

 Mammals that occur in the park include bush pig, duikers, bushbuck, African clawless otter, mongoose, giant African water shrew, African elephants, tree pangolin, porcupine, bats and a variety of primates including the blue monkey, redtail monkey, De Brazza's monkey, baboon, potto and the occasional vervet monkey.
 Leopards have been occasionally reported, but the last official sighting was in 1991.

 Amphibians and reptiles are also found in Kakamega Forest.

 Insects are abundant and some are quite spectacular, such as Goliath beetles, pink and green flower mantis, and numerous colorful butterflies (489 species).
 Particularly well represented groups are ants (Formicidae), Lepidopterans, Orthopterans, and beetles.
 Gastropods, millipedes and spiders are also common.

 The flora and fauna of Kakamega Forest has not been extensively studied.